TriangleLDP/TriangleLDP/README.md

 $ cd ../
 ```

 Then experimental results for six algorithms (ARRFull_triangle, ARROneNS_triangle and ARRTwoNS_triangle with DC and d_max) will be output in data/[Dataset]/.

+In run_TriangleCounting.sh, we assign 10000 as the 2nd argument, which means that n=10000.
+We can set n=107614 and 896308 for Gplus and IMDB, respectively, by
+assigning -1 as the 2nd argument.
+Note that it requires a lot of time and memory to run the code in that case, as n is very large (we used a supercomputer to run the code).
 For more details of parameter settings, see Usage of TriangleCounting.

 # Execution Environment
 We used CentOS 7.5 with gcc 4.8.5 and python 3.6.5.